Teaching and Learning Scholarship (TLS) Grants

 - Publication Outlets – Please provide at least one potential publication outlet for your finished project, including a very brief (e.g. one sentence) description of why you selected this particular outlet.
 If you have not selected a publication outlet yet, we recommend consulting this searchable directory of teaching and learning journals: https://cetl.kennesaw.edu/teaching-journals-directory.

-- Budget – Please provide a brief description and itemized cost estimation for how you would like to expend the funds once granted.
-Please review the funding restrictions on our Grants page.
+- Budget – Please provide a brief description with itemized and confirmed costs for reuqested funds.
+Please review what we can and cannot fund on our Grants page.

 - Full proposal (including references) should be 1200 words or less